Safe Outdoor Burning

-Under a domestic Burning Permit you can only burn when the Fire Weather Index for your region is Low and wind speeds are less than 10 km/hr.
-You must also call the number on your Burning Permit before you light the fire to report that you are burning that day.
+Under a Domestic Burning Permit, you can only burn when the Fire Weather Index for your region is Low and wind speeds are less than 10 km/hr.
+You must also call the number listed at the bottom of your Burning Permit to report every time you use your permit.

-Before you begin, try to create firebreaks around the brush piles by raking down to mineral soil, mowing grasses and/or plowing the soil and remember to:
+Before you begin, try to create firebreaks around the brush piles by raking down to mineral soil, wetting the area, mowing grasses and/or plowing the soil and remember to:

 - if possible, burn these materials in a container such as an old barrel or an approved outdoor fireplace.